Best Beach Chair

 One sitting position only

-Aluminium frame and ribbed, padded, polyester canvas fabric.
+Aluminum frame and ribbed, padded, polyester canvas fabric.
 The Picnic Time feels sturdy and even boasts a built-to-last lifetime guarantee.

 One side features a set of two fold out shelves, with a side tray including inset cup holder on top, and a small pocket in the armrest.
 Attached to the other armrest is an insulated cooler bag - the biggest of our chair picks at 15 inches by 16 inches.
 All the features are detachable.
 There is even a loop for an umbrella, although this must be purchased separately and is fairly expensive on top of the chair price.